Apply

 Transport in exceptional circumstances

 Please apply using the application form stating your exceptional circumstances.
 If you are applying under exceptional grounds, evidence will be required to support your application.
-Please read the School Travel Policy before applying and for details of the evidence required – email schooladmissions@somerset.gov.uk for more information.
+Please read the School Travel Policy before applying.
+For details of the evidence required, email schooladmissions@somerset.gov.uk for more information.

-Transport is also provided to pupils attending a pupil referral unit provided they live over the statutory walking distance from the unit.
-In some exceptional cases where there is evidence that they cannot walk to school even if they are appropriately supervised transport is provided.
+Transport is also provided to pupils attending a pupil referral unit if they live over the statutory walking distance from the unit.
+In some exceptional cases transport is provided if there is evidence that they cannot walk to school, even if they are appropriately supervised.

 Transport on religious grounds